hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the load balancers that are associated with the account.
+Lists all the load balancers associated with the account.
 The list begins with identifier and contains name, algorithm, protocol, port and status.
-Optionally, you can filter the list by specifying names or IDs.
+Optionally, you can specify names or IDs to  filter the list.

 ###Examples
 List all load balancers: